miyako/miyako.github.io/_posts/2019-06-11-code-sign-invalid.md

 - [x] 4d-plugin-xslt
 - [x] 4d-plugin-zip

-I think the real cause of the problem might have been that the certificates were revoked (by me), since expired certificates are not supposed to prevent code execution.
+I think the cause of the problem might have been that the certificates were revoked (by me), since expired certificates are not supposed to prevent code execution.